vicdotcom/ensemble-model-stock-prediction/README.md

 # Ensemble Model Stock Prediction

-**Combining Statistical and Deep Learning Techniques for Stock Price Prediction**
+**Combining Statistical and Deep Learning Techniques for Stock Price Prediction: A Case Study of Stocks Listed on the Nairobi Securities Exhange**

-This repository contains the code and data behind for the MSc dissertation titled above.
-We assess whether stock price forecasts can be improved by combining a classic statistical model (ARIMA) with modern deep learning architectures.
+This repository contains the code and data behind the MSc dissertation titled above.
+We assess whether stock price forecasts can be improved by combining a classic statistical model (ARIMA) with modern deep learning architectures (LSTM, xLSTM, Transformers).
 The full dissertation write-up can be found in this repo.

 ## The problem